tbogdala/eweygewey/README.md

 At present, it is very much in an alpha stage with new development adding in features, widgets and possibly API breaks.
-Any API break should increment the minor version number and any patch release tags should remain compatable even in development 0.x versions.
+Any API break should increment the minor version number and any patch release tags should remain compatible even in development 0.x versions.

 Screenshots